About the Program

 requires the completion of five core courses, plus five courses

 in any one track, and an internship.
-The core curriculum requires
+The stand-alone

-environment, and to explore the societal context for implementing
+technology and the environment, and to explore the societal context

-environmental policy.
-We recommend that students begin the major by
+for implementing environmental policy.
+We recommend that students

-taking Environmental Biology (Bio7/Env7) early on, to get to know
+Environmental Studies early on, to get to know the program.

 The ENVS Program in our students' words: